-1 Providers are paid incentives as determined to be fair market value as determined by their affiliate Medical System.
+&lt;sup>1 Providers are paid incentives as determined to be fair market value as determined by their affiliate Medical System.

-Individuals with or without insurance may participate in RETAINWORKS, however, RETAINWORKS cannot provide compensation for medical services.
-When a treatment participant is billed for medical services associated with their participation in RETAINWORKS, such as a visit to the provider for a 30-day Risk Assessment, it is the individual's responsibility to pay what is not covered by their insurance or Workers Compensation Insurance.
+30-day Risk Assessment, it is the individual's responsibility to pay what is not covered by their insurance or Workers Compensation Insurance.